 You can add it to the list.

-Do you see how work stress and dis-ease leads to the rest of the more common addictions?
+For example, do you see how work stress and dis-ease lead to the more common addictions?

-What, I know you’re saying as you get annoyed, that this is not answering your questions about discrimination and economic inequality.
+As a result, I know you’re saying as you get annoyed that this is not answering your questions about discrimination and economic inequality.